Before taking you to court to repossess your home, your mortgage lender must follow the rules outlined in the pre-action

-If they don't accept your suggestions they must write to you within 10 working days to explain why.
+Your mortgage lender must consider any proposals you make for repaying your mortgage arrears.
+If your lender doesn't accept your suggestions, they must write to you within 10 working days to explain why.

 Keep to any agreement you make with your lender.
 If you don't your lender can take you to court after giving you 15 working days' notice.

 When your lender should delay court action

-If these payments won't cover your monthly instalments you'll also need to show your lender that you can cover the shortfall and pay what you owe for any period your claim won’t cover.
+You will need to show your lender that you can pay what you owe for any period not covered by your claims and cover any shortfall.

 Your lender should delay court action if:

-- you're getting help from your local authority under a mortgage rescue or homeless prevention scheme
+- you're getting help from your local council under a mortgage rescue or homeless prevention scheme

-- you have made a complaint to the Financial Ombudsman Service (FOS) about how your lender dealt with your arrears
+- you've made a complaint to the Financial Ombudsman Service (FOS) about how your lender dealt with your arrears

 If your lender agrees a delay while you sell your home